Jon Sholter -

 Ensure you have proper storage to maintain and processes in place to prevent theft.

 Less frequent ordering and inventory which saves on labour.

 Less frequent stress of running out of materials which causes additional labour, energy and potentially impacts guest experience.

 More Team Member satisfaction and efficiency, because the consequences are not passed down to them.

-If your property has issues of theft, controls need to be tightened and other obvious measures need to be put in place.
+If your property has theft issues, controls must be tightened, and other apparent measures must be implemented.

-Changing brand standards or a planned product switch would of course alter your purchasing decisions.
+Changing brand standards or a planned product switch would alter your purchasing decisions.

-There is such thing as too much inventory.
-You should not have three months of toilet paper sitting in storage (well, unless there's a zombie apocalypse or even worse, a Covid apocalypse... who knew).
+There is such a thing as too much inventory.
+You should not have three months of toilet paper sitting in storage (unless there's a zombie apocalypse or, worse, a Covid apocalypse... who knew).

 If you've made it this far, congratulations!
-Now go out and spend some money you were going to spend anyways.
+Now go out and spend some money you were going to spend anyway.